Petroleum: Corruption

 "Oil rents" have been described as connected with corruption in political literature.
 A 2011 study suggested that increases in oil rents increased corruption in countries with heavy government involvement in the production of oil.
 The study found that increases in oil rents "significantly deteriorates political rights".
-The researchers noted oil exploitation gave politicians "an incentive to extend civil liberties but reduce political rights in the presence of oil windfalls to evade redistribution and conflict".
+The investigators say that oil exploitation gave politicians "an incentive to extend civil liberties but reduce political rights in the presence of oil windfalls to evade redistribution and conflict".

 Conflict

-Petroleum production has been linked with conflict for many years, leading to thousands of deaths due to these wars/conflicts.
+Petroleum production has been linked with conflict for many years, leading to thousands of deaths.
 Petroleum deposits are in hardly any countries around the world; mainly in Russia and some parts of the middle east.
 Conflicts may start when countries refuse to cut oil production in which other countries respond to such actions by increasing their production causing a trade war as experienced during the 2020 Russia–Saudi Arabia oil price war.
 Other conflicts start due to countries wanting petroleum resources or other reasons on oil resource territory experienced in the Iran–Iraq War.